Klaim/stdcxx-privext/proposal/draft.md

 ### Anonymous namespaces

 The other method used in C++ to enable internal linkage is the use of anonymous name spaces.
-The use of anonymous namespace presents something of a conundrum for PEMs.
+The anonymous namespace presents something of a conundrum for PEMs.
 Class methods always exist in the same namespace as the class itself.
 Declaring a PEM within an anonymous namespace would seem to be defining a method of a class within a different namespace as that of the class itself.
 We are opting to allow this feature, but are willing to forego it should the committee decide against it.
-We already have the static keyword for internal linkage so this is not a huge loss.
+We already have the static keyword for internal linkage so it would not be a huge loss if anonymous namespaces were not supported.

     class Foo {
     };